Quantum Mechanics in symmetry language: State space and symmetries

 Cautious is in order when identifying symmetries of a system and their representations.
 The simplest way of discussing this issue is through an example: Consider the electron in a hydrogen atom.
-The nucleus (proton) creates a spherically symmetric electric potential in which electron is moving.
+The nucleus (proton) creates a spherically symmetric electric potential in which the single electron of hydrogen is moving.
 Then, what is the symmetry of electron as a system when the aim is measuring its position ?
 A naive view may conclude a spherical $SO(3)$ symmetry.
-Indeed, this is the symmetry of Lagrangian or Schr\"odinger equation.
+Indeed, this is the symmetry of Lagrangian or Schr\"odinger equation for electron.
 On the other hand, in the electron frame the electric potential is not spherically symmetric.
-Only if the electron can {\it see} the whole space, i.e. when it is not localized the potential and space look spherically symmetric.
-The only symmetry - meaning degeneracy or degree of freedom - related to the position of electron is translation symmetry in $\mathbb {R}^3$ space.
+Only if the electron can {\it see} the entire space, that is when it is not localized, the potential and space look spherically symmetric.
+The only symmetry - degeneracy or degrees of freedom - related to the position of electron is translation symmetry in $\mathbb {R}^3$ space.
 Evidently this is not a perfect symmetry (degeneracy) because the presence of a positive electric charge prefers points closer to the nucleus rather than further.
 Therefore, the state of the electron is represented by the infinite-dimensional abelian translation symmetry $\mathbb {T} \times \mathbb {T} \times \mathbb {T}$ where $\mathbb {T}$ is 1D translation group.
 Due to rotational symmetry of potential eigen states of position operator - obtained from solution of Scht\"odinger equation - have simple description when they are decomposed to radial and angular components, and solutions are classified by two $\ell$ and $m$ integers.
 Nonetheless, a probability must be associated to position of electron, e.g. in spherical reference frame $(r, \phi, \theta) \in \mathbb{T} \times \mathbb{T} \times \mathbb{T} \cong U(1) \times U(1) \times U(1)$.
-This example shows that the state vector space represents symmetries which define degrees of freedom of a system rather than its dynamics which is related to its interactions.
+This example shows that the state vector space represents symmetries which define the degrees of freedom of a system rather than its dynamics which is related to its interactions.
+In standard quantum mechanics degeneracies presented by the state space are treated as lack of information or in another word entropy, which is mathematically related to the density matrix.
+On the other hand, viewing these degeneracies as symmetries opens up the possibility of new abstraction and interpretation of quantum puzzles.